Max Has The Facts

 maxweblogosml.jpg

-Berton McCoy Beagle (Legal Beagle) Max P. Churchill, Mother Churchill, Mycroft, Bogart, Malcom Pembroke, Hilde,Wilhelmina & Sir Reginald Fox.
-Copy Right 2001-2009 Bert E. Kavich Productions.
+Berton McCoy Beagle (Legal Beagle), Max P. Churchill, Mother Churchill, Mycroft, Bogart, Malcom Pembroke, Hilde,Wilhelmina, Sir Reginald Fox & Action Bear.
+Copy Right 2001-2018 Bert E. Kavich Productions.
 All Rights Reserved.

 maxpchurchill@maxhasthefacts.com